 Herein, the FPGA communicated with the ARM processor through a general-purpose memory controller (GPMC) bus.
 The FPGA was programmed using the Quartus II development environment.
 As the FPGA is highly programmable and has powerful timing functions, it played an important role in the main control system of the data acquisition station.
-The prime FPGA functions include: (1) The supply of multiple sampling clocks to the data acquisition system to enable sampling at different rates, (2) controlling and recording data from the LTC2945 voltage/current sensor and DS18B20 temperature sensor using Verilog HDL, (3) controlling the First Input First Output(FIFO)caching of seismic-electrical data, the number of open channels in the sampling board, the gain on each channel, and the sampling rate, and (4) receiving and parsing information from the GPS module to calibrate the oven-controlled crystal oscillator (OCXO) and synchronize the data acquisition stations using the pulse per second (PPS) signal of the GPS module.
+The prime FPGA functions include the following: (1) the supply of multiple sampling clocks to the data acquisition system to enable sampling at different rates; (2) the controlling and recording of data from the LTC2945 voltage and current sensor, and the DS18B20 temperature sensor using Verilog HDL; (3) the controlling of the first input first output (FIFO) caching of seismic-electrical data, the number of open channels in the sampling board, the gain on each channel, and the sampling rate, and (4) the receiving and parsing of information from the GPS module to calibrate the oven-controlled crystal oscillator (OCXO) and synchronize the data acquisition stations using the pulse per second (PPS) signal of the GPS module.

-Because of an abundance of peripheral interfaces, the AM4379 is considered as a very powerful processor.
-In Figure 1, it has already been depicted that the ARM processor communicates with the SD card used for local data storage through its secure digital input output (SDIO) interface and controls the light emitting diodes (LEDs) and buttons through the general-purpose input/output (GPIO) interface.
+Because of an abundance of peripheral interfaces, the AM4379 is considered to be a very powerful processor.
+Figure 1 shows that the ARM processor communicates with the

+SD card used for local data storage through its secure digital input output (SDIO) interface and controls the light-emitting diodes (LEDs) and buttons through the general purpose input/output (GPIO) interface.
 The LED lights indicated the operational status of the system, while the buttons allowed the manual control of the data acquisition station.
-A high-performance LAN922Li-ABJZ ethernet controller was used to provide a 10/100M wired network interface, which could be used to debug the station or data collection if it is not possible to remove the SD card.
+A highperformance LAN922Li-ABJZ Ethernet controller was used to provide a 10/100M wired network interface, which could be used to debug the station or data collection if it is not possible to remove the SD card.
 The Quectel BC95 NB-IoT module, which has very low power consumption, was used in this system.
-The NB-IoT module facilitated wireless communications between the data acquisition station and control center, and was connected to the ARM via a universal asynchronous receiver-transmitter (UART).
+The NB-IoT module facilitated wireless communications between the data acquisition station and control center, and it was connected to the ARM via a universal asynchronous receiver-transmitter (UART).

 The embedded software of the main control system was designed using a modular top-down approach.
-The embedded software was divided into four submodules and one main task according to the functions of the data acquisition station, where each functional module was implemented using a single thread to maximize the responsiveness of the software.
+The embedded software was divided into four submodules and one main task according to the functions of the data acquisition station, in which each functional module was implemented using a single thread to maximize the responsiveness of the software.
 The main thread was responsible for self-diagnostics, equipment initialization, and the seismic and electrical data acquisition.
 The status monitoring thread was responsible for monitoring all information related to the operational status, temperatures, voltages, currents, SD card storage space, and GPS synchronization of the data acquisition station.
 To report the status of the data acquisition station and receive commands from the control center, the wireless communications thread was responsible for remote interactions with the control center via the NB-IoT module.
 The LED indicator thread indicated the current operational status of the data acquisition station by controlling the blinking rate of certain LEDs and the number of blinking LEDs.
-The button management thread identified and analyzed the user's button operations, and allowed the station to respond in accordance to the button operations.
-During the design of this software, hardware control was performed by adjusting the interface functions of the system's standard libraries, where the relevant functions were implemented.
+The button management thread identified and analyzed the user's button operations and allowed the station to respond in accordance to the button operations.
+During the design of this software, hardware control was performed by adjusting the interface functions of the system's standard libraries, in which the relevant functions were implemented.